meteor/react-tutorial/tutorial/simple-todos/02-collections.md

 title: "2: Collections"
 ---

-Meteor already sets up MongoDB for your.
+Meteor already sets up MongoDB for you.
 In order to use our database we need to create a _collection_, which is where we will store our _documents_, in our case our `tasks`.

 > You can read more about collections [here](http://guide.meteor.com/collections.html).